chelsea-apps/react-native-elements/docs/README.md

 export default Input;
 ```

+## Advanced Usage

+Advanced usage refers to a case where you want a specific component to do a specific action.
+To see a full list of props for any `Element` visit
+the [docs]() and search for your component to see the functionality its capable of.

+The general rule of thumb is that `components/elements/` should be minimalistic files which contain only `styling props` if possible, while locally should sit all the other props that you might need.

+In the rare case where a component requires some additional functionality you will have to `Update the library` globally.

 ## Updating the library

 In order to update the library with some new functionality there is a checklist that needs to followed thoroughly: